By Bruce Weber

 Former House of Alfeo Faggi on Plochmann Lane

-Upon arriving in Woodstock, the Faggi’s settled in the farmhouse of the former quarryman Alec Bonesteel near the top of Ohayo Mountain in the neighborhood of scattered country houses known as Montoma.
-In the mid-1920s they acquired a half acre on what is today Plochmann Lane, where Faggi constructed a house and studio.
+Upon arriving in Woodstock in the summer of 1920, the Faggi’s settled in the farmhouse of the former quarryman Alec Bonesteel near the top of Ohayo Mountain in the neighborhood of scattered country houses known as Montoma.
+The sculptor’s arrival in the area was noted in the July issue of the Maverick art colony periodical The Plowshare (accompanied by a half tone photograph of his portrait bust of Yone Noguchi on the cover).
+In the mid-1920s the Faggi’s acquired a half acre on what is today Plochmann Lane, where Faggi constructed a house and studio.
 At the time there were no houses close by.
 The artist and chronicler of Woodstock art life and history Anita M. Smith considered Faggi to be one of the most dedicated artists in the art colony.[4]
 David Carlson, son of Woodstock artist John F. Carlson and friend of Faggi, related that he rose every morning at 5 a.m. and worked in his studio till the light failed, rarely socialized, and had no hobbies or outside activities.
 He spoke with a thick accent, had a sense of humor, but could have a sharp tongue.[5]

 Alfeo Faggi (1885-1966)